 Study and live this summer in one of Europe’s most beautiful cities, Florence, Italy.
 Filled with amazing art, world class restaurants and breathtaking scenery, Florence is known as the birthplace of the Renaissance.
-During your major course, choose to learn Italian, create a digital photo portfolio, cook like an Italian chef or become next season’s Versace.
-Our Cultural Workshops enable you to discover the workplaces of famous artisans, learn about designers in the Italian fashion industry and appreciate the role of food in Italian culture.
-Live like a Medici in our private residence in the best location in the city, just steps from the Duomo.
+During your morning course, choose to learn Italian, create a digital photo portfolio, cook like an Italian chef or become next season’s Versace.
+Our afternoon Florence activity highlights enable you to discover the workplaces of famous artisans, visit the workshop of a leather designer and appreciate the role of food in Italian culture.
 Florence has changed very little from its inception; it is a small, largely pedestrian city, overflowing with culture, making it one of the preeminent destinations for study abroad.
 This program prepares you for the academic and personal challenges that come with entering college.
 When the three weeks are over, we promise that you will never want to leave!

 Make pedestrian-friendly Florence your home for the summer

-Enjoy day trips to Pisa, Siena and Cinque Terre, as well as a weekend getaway to Venice!
+Enjoy day trips to Pisa, Viareggio, San Gimignano, Siena, Fiesole and Cinque Terre, as well as a weekend getaway to Venice!

 Fashion, food and fun as you explore all that Florence has to offer with your new friends

-Workshops are private and exclusive to Westcoast Connection students.
+Courses are private and exclusive to Westcoast Connection students only.